This post may contain affiliate links. Read the full disclosure

 They are weighing you down emotionally and physically, adding stress to your everyday life just by being present.

 It is simple really, less stuff will reduce your overall stress, save you time and help you to enjoy your home more.

-But simple does not mean it is easy!
-These steps will help you declutter sentimental items:
+But simple does not mean it is easy to get rid of these things!
+These steps will help you with decluttering sentimental items:

 Steps For Decluttering Sentimental Items

 So the time has come to say goodbye.
 You can do this!

 In order to declutter sentimental items, you will need a strong sense of why you want to let them go, focusing on the benefits to your life.

 Step One – Nominate A Space For Items You Want To Keep

 There is no reason why you need to get rid of all the sentimental objects you own.
 In fact, holding on to your most treasured items is a wonderful thing.